florintp-onboarding/gcp-kms-unseal/README.md

 cat /test/vault/config.hcla
 ```

 13. (On a different terminal window) Rotate key and see that the vault is still able to unseal.
-A manual rotation of the key may be executed from Google Cloud Console:
+A manual rotation of the key may be executed from GGP Console:
 ```shell
 gcloud kms keys update vault-test1 \
 --location global \